ICTU/quality-time/README.md

 - Metric tags can be used to summarize metrics with the same tag across subjects, e.g. to summarize all security metrics.
 - Export of reports to PDF, both via the UI as well as via the API.

+We're currently working on:
+- Notifications of events, such as metrics turning red, to Microsoft Teams.
+- Side-by-side comparison of measurements at different points in time.

 For more plans, see the [issue tracker](https://github.com/ICTU/quality-time/issues).

 ## Trying it out